- Search The Registry

-*The founding of Stillman College of Tuscaloosa, Alabama is affirmed on this date in 1874.
-Stillman is a certified United Negro college Fund institution and one of over 100 Historical Black Colleges and Universities (HBCU) in America.
+*The founding of Stillman College of Tuscaloosa, Alabama, is affirmed on this date in 1874.
+Stillman is a certified United Negro College Fund institution and one of over 100 Historical Black Colleges and Universities (HBCUs) in America.
 They began when a group of Presbyterians from Tuscaloosa, headed by the Reverend Doctor Charles Allen Stillman, presented an overture to the General Assembly of the Presbyterian Church in the United States asking the Church to establish a training school for African American male ministers.

-During these years, the school acquired its present campus tract of over 100 acres, organized a junior and senior high school and established a junior college program, which was accredited in 1937.
-Between 1930 and 1946, it operated a hospital and nurses training school.
-These accomplishments led into the third and present phase of Stillman’s history, which links Stillman’s continuing vital educational role and the changing face of the 20th century South.
-This phase grew out of the following elements: the raising of educational aspirations created by the College’s concentration on Christian- inspired education rather than training for the ministry, the stiffening of state requirements for teaching certificates and the gradual but inevitable increase in employment opportunities for African Americans.
+During these years, the school acquired its campus tract of over 100 acres, organized a junior and senior high school, and established a junior college program, which was accredited in 1937.
+Between 1930 and 1946, it operated a hospital and a nurses' training school.
+These accomplishments led into the third and present phase of Stillman’s history, which links Stillman’s continuing vital educational role and the changing face of the 20th-century South.
+This phase grew out of the following elements: the raising of educational aspirations created by the College’s concentration on Christian- inspired education rather than training for the ministry, the stiffening of state requirements for teaching certificates, and the gradual but inevitable increase in employment opportunities for African Americans.